Degrees - Governance - Content

 TAFE NSW Executive Leadership Team

 TAFE NSW is uniquely positioned to help Australia meet these goals.
-Through our network of ten Institutes, TAFE NSW delivers training to approximately half a million people each year.
-As a provider of higher education TAFE NSW can now enhance and expand tertiary pathway opportunities to people from all communities, contributing to Australia's ambitious higher education participation targets.
+Through the network of TAFE NSW campuses stretching across NSW, TAFE NSW Higher Education is well placed to expand tertiary pathway opportunities to people across the state, contributing to Australia's ambitious higher education participation targets.

 TAFE NSW Higher Education will build on its reputation for quality and industry responsive training to deliver job ready higher education graduates in areas of niche capability and high employment demand.

-- encourage the exploration and development of inquiry, applied skills and knowledge within a vocational and industry based learning environment.
+- encourage the exploration and development of inquiry, applied skills and knowledge within an industry focussed learning environment.